-Ed is both a lawyer and a CPA and focuses his practice in the areas of project development, tax controversy and tax-driven business transactions.
+Ed is both a lawyer and a CPA and focuses his practice in the areas of project development, tax controversy, and tax-driven business transactions.
 He counsels private businesses and developers on identifying and accessing tax incentives and securing financing for industrial, commercial and housing development projects.
-His experience includes obtaining tax incentives at the federal, New York State and local levels, including real property tax relief through assessment challenges.
+His experience includes:

-Ed also advises clients on federal and New York State tax controversy matters.
-He represents clients before the U.S. Tax Court, the Internal Revenue Service, the New York State Division of Tax Appeals and the New York State Department of Taxation and Finance.
+- representing clients before the U.S. Tax Court, the Internal Revenue Service, the New York State Division of Tax Appeals and the New York State Department of Taxation and Finance;

 Following is Ed’s history of professional firm affiliations prior to joining MCCM: